-With regard to CAP pillar 1 for direct payments, budget from "Green Direct Payments" should include appropriate marginal land management activities matched to regions, municipalities, local ecosystems and practices.
+With regard to CAP pillar 1 for direct payments, budget from "green direct payments" should include appropriate marginal-land management activities matched to regions, municipalities, local ecosystems, and practices.
 This will lead to optimized biomass mobilization.
-Subsidies for improving the types of species in marginal lands with [indigenous] fast growing species should be offered as well as for SMEs, cities, municipalities etc. in order to purchase equipment for improved harvesting and handling (chippers, pelletizers, etc.) operations.
-The preparation of a marginal land management plan need to be supported and be provided in form of grant or tax exemptions for improving existing biomass trade centres to include such biomass forms in their selling products, etc. Similar funding systems, e.g. the European Regional Development Fund (ERDF) may function as example.
-However, also in this case, aspects of a sustainable use of marginal lands with special focus on biomass production for bioenergy purposes need to be defined.
-In any case, it will be essential to bridge differences in agricultural and bioenergy policies in European countries, supporting underdeveloped regions, and avoiding an increase of land degradation by supporting a sustainable land management.
+Subsidies for improving the types of species in marginal lands with (indigenous) fast-growing species should be offered as well as for small and medium-sized enterprises, cities, municipalities, etc. in order to purchase equipment for improved harvesting and handling operations (chippers, pelletizers, etc.).
+The preparation of a marginal-land management plan need to be supported and be provided in the form of grant or tax exemptions for improving existing biomass trade centres to include such biomass forms in their selling products.
+Similar funding systems, e.g. the European Regional Development Fund (ERDF) may function as an example.
+However, as in this case, aspects of a sustainable use of marginal lands with a special focus on biomass production for bioenergy purposes need to be defined.
+In any case, it will be essential to bridge differences in agricultural and bioenergy policies in European countries, supporting underdeveloped regions, and avoiding an increase in land degradation by supporting a sustainable land management.